For many an athlete, there is no greater honor than representing your country in an Olympics.

 And success at one of these events can be a life-changing experience, in the form of professional contracts (assuming they’re still amateurs), commercial endorsements and universal respect.
 Some can even wind up set for life off their performance during one 17-day span.

-in London beginning Monday, Aug.
-6, on NBC and related platforms, recalls that it took several weeks for her to fully wrap her mind around the fact that she had won a silver in the 200m at the 2004 Games in Athens, Greece.
+American sprinter Allyson Felix, who will be competing in the 200m, 4x100m and 4x400m events at the XXX Summer Olympics in London beginning Monday, Aug.
+6, on NBC?and related platforms, recalls that it took several weeks for her to fully wrap her mind around the fact that she had won a silver in the 200m at the 2004 Games in Athens, Greece.

 “It was just exciting,” the three-time Olympic medalist continues.
 “Everything was new, the whole Olympic experience.
 I just have really great memories of everything: You know, walking in the opening ceremonies, the people that I met that are still friends to this day, and I just think there’s nothing like that first time.”

 U.S. swimmer Natalie Coughlin, an 11-time medalist who made what could be her final Olympics appearance on July 28, agrees.

 “It’s very difficult to be present in the moment,” the 29-year-old Californian says of her first podium experience in 2004, “because there are so many different things going on.
 And to train for years and years and years for one small event, something that’s 58 seconds long, it’s hard to be present mentally and to take it all in because there’s so much going on, and the Olympics are very, very big, and there’s a lot of attention on them, and there’s a lot of craziness that surrounds them, so it’s easy to get lost in the moment.”

 Getting to an Olympics can also mean acclimating to a whole new set of teammates and coaches, something Tyson Chandler, who will be starting at center for the heavily favored U.S. basketball team all week in London, is getting good at.